 It would have to be American yoga gurus Jason Crandell, and Judith Lasater, Colin Farrell or Meryl Streep.

 I treasure time with my family and a wonderful monthly massage.

 What are the three things can’t you live without?

-What do you go to bed thinking about?
+And what do you go to bed thinking about?

 What is your motto in life?